prometheus/prometheus/docs/querying/api.md

 ```

 URL query parameters:

 - `type=alert|record`: return only the alerting rules (e.g. `type=alert`) or the recording rules (e.g. `type=record`).
 When the parameter is absent or empty, no filtering is done.
+- `rules=alertName,RuleName`: return only the alerting and recording rules with the specified names.
+If we've filtered out all the rules of a group, the group is not returned.
+When the parameter is absent or empty, no filtering is done.

 ```json
 $ curl http://localhost:9090/api/v1/rules